khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens-in-code.md

 ## Pajamas components

-When you use a Pajamas component, you're automatically using design tokens under the hood — this should be your first approach when implementing a UI.
+When you use a Pajamas component, you're automatically using design tokens under the hood.
+Use Pajamas components as your first approach when implementing a UI.

 ## CSS utilities